jjarufe2/Aquarium-controller/README.md

 # Aquarium-controller
-Full code and details of the automated aquarium control and monitoring system project
+This page contains the full code of the 2 ESP32 controllers used in this project, as well as sources used and a list of materials/components used.